North Indian Cooking by..Geeta Seth

 do not

-have tea bags then you can boil 2 teaspoon of tea leaves, then strain the
+have tea bags then you can black tea leaves.
+(See instruction below)

 Picture